dantmnf/zenbook-s14-linux/README.md

 ### Speakers

 The built-in default tunings will downmix stereo to mono for all 4 speakers.
-Thning files for this model is available in `linux-firmware`.
+Tuning files for this model is available in `linux-firmware`.

 ### Microphone Array (DMIC)